syazsolo/sovereignty/README.md

 `Game Theory 🎮` is a branch of science that deals with strategies in a random environment

-`The Prisoner's Dilemma` is a fascinating problem (actually its a literal game) that emerges from `Game Theory 🎮`
+From Game Theory, emerged `The Prisoner's Dilemma`.
+Its an actual game that come out of nowhere.
+Poof.

 sovereignty\_ is for everyone to quickly setup a player & play this game.
 You will find plenty of help in this repo.